 The thing is, today is so so easy to travel, if we don´t become a better traveler, we will ruin the world, we are too many people traveling now, we need to be responsible, conscious and good travelers.

-If you want to know more about me, the company or sustainable tourism contact me [email protected]
+If you want to know more about me, the company or responsible tourism contact me [email protected]

 This is one of my favorite pics, from a trip to Tibet that changed my life